rokucommunity/roku-deploy/readme.md

 - **signingPassword:** string (*required for signing*)
     The password used for creating signed packages

+- **rekeySignedPackage:** string (*required for rekeying*)
+    Path to a copy of the signed package you want to use for rekeying

+- **devId:** string
+    Dev ID we are expecting the device to have.
+If supplied we check that the dev ID returned after keying matches what we expected

 - **outDir?:** string = `"./out"`
     A full path to the folder where the zip/pkg package should be placed